 The book A New City of God: Theology for an Age of Limits is divided into 11 chapters.
 An overview of the contents of each chapter is provided here.
 We plan on releasing a section from each chapter on a weekly basis.
 The latest release is a .pdf file that can be downloaded at no cost here.

-- Table of Contents
+The Table of Contents is as follows.

 - The Author’s Apology for His Little Book

 - Chapter 1 — For the Christian in a Hurry

 - Chapter 3 — Through a Glass Darkly

 - Chapter 6 — The Age of Limits

 - Chapter 9 — Response

 - Chapter 10 — The Church’s Response